 - Oracle RAC

 - To perform a successful backup, you must check the control files, SPFILEs, data files, archived log files, and redo log files of Oracle databases before you back up the data.
-For more information, see Query the locations of files in an Oracle RAC environment.

-- To back up the entire RAC, you only need to deploy a backup gateway on one of the servers where the Oracle RAC database is deployed and enter the Oracle SID of the server.
+- To back up the entire RAC, you need only to deploy a backup gateway on one of the servers where the Oracle RAC database is deployed and enter the Oracle SID of the server.

 Create a backup schedule